qmk/qmk_firmware/users/ericgebhart/readme.md

 in *keyboards.h* to assign the proper layouts that fit that keyboard.
 So a planck could use the 4x12 layout out of the box.
 In the keyboards keymap there is only a need for config.h or rules.mk if something needs changing.
-There is no need for keymap.c there unless the build complains, in which case an empty keymap.c will do.
+For the keyboard an empty keymap.c will do.

+The base layout can be anything really.
-The base layout fills in the edges and thumbs, anything outside of the 3x10.
+The base layer sets the thumbs and anything outside of the 3x10.
 The mod layer is wrapped in the base layout and adds the mods, and a 6th outer pinky column as needed.

-The transient layout is transparent without mods so far.

 Some layouts take an extra number row.
 Layouts can be any shape, all of these take a 3x10, 3x12, 4x10 or 4x12,